bitlogik/uniblow/README.md

 * Multi platforms : PC, Mac and Linux
 * Open source GPLv3

-The Uniblow software can also be used integrated in your services, as it provides a unified, platform agnotic and blockchain agnotic interface to manage many differents wallets.
+The Uniblow software can also be used integrated in your services, as it provides a unified, platform agnostic and blockchain agnostic interface to manage many differents wallets.
 By using the wallet class, this is as simple as : `ETH_wallet = wallet("ETH")`, and you get the interface methods mentioned in the developer section below.

 ![Uniblow screenshot](screenshot.png)

-Don't expect to get complicated DeFi transactions, nor advanced settings for the fees.
+Don't expect to make complicated DeFi transactions, nor advanced settings for the fees.
 This software provides an easy and basic wallet, focused on universality and ease in use, as it works on multiple blockchains and platforms.

 For now, works with :